temi-adediran/cutit/README.md

 ### Overview

 This is a URL shortening service built with Ruby on rails.
 The application allows you shorten your long URLs and also provide a slug to provide more information about your shortened URLs.
-It is a clone of the popular
+It is a clone of the popular <a href="https://bitly.com/">Bitly</a>.

 ### Features